Selwyn College Grange Road Cambridge CB3 9DQ United Kingdom

 Articles:

-"Complaint and the Bourbon Monarchy in (Post-)Recessionary Cinema from Spain."
-Bulletin of Spanish Studies (forthcoming).
+“Complaint and the Bourbon Monarchy in (Post-)Recessionary Cinema from Spain,” Bulletin of Spanish Studies, Antonio Córdoba, Daniel García-Donoso, and Carlos Varón González, eds.
+(2024): 869-896.

-“The Persistence of Neocolonial Logic in Fernando León de Aranoa’s Amador (2010).” in Towards a Postcolonial Spain?
-Framing Violence, National Conflict and Colonialities in Contemporary Spain, ed.
-Helena Miguélez-Carballeira, University of Wales Press (forthcoming).
+“The Persistence of Neocolonial Logic in Fernando León de Aranoa’s Amador (2010),” Postcolonial Spain: Coloniality, Violence, and Independence, Helena Miguélez-Carballeira, ed.
+Cardiff: University of Wales Press, 2024.
+49-65.

 “Introduction: "Out of the Gutter: The Politics of Dissent in Visual Print Media from the Spanish Transition to the Present." ” Bulletin of Spanish Visual Studies 4.2 (2020): 175-185.